-- 4.6.
+- 3.6.
 The Wildings will receive an offer of consultation from a Local Authority.
-Although it is not uncommon for a parent to contact The Wildings directly, in regards to this The Wildings would advise the person to speak to their Local Authority to seek advice.
-Internal meeting will be held in order to discuss the child and whether or not The Wildings will be able to meet their needs. - 4.7.
+Although it is not uncommon for a parent to contact The Wildings directly, in regards to this The Wildings would advise the appropriate Local Authority to seek advice.
+Internal meeting will be held in order to discuss the child and whether or not The Wildings will be able to meet their needs. - 3.7.
 The school will offer open events and school visits to all potential applicants, irrespective of any protected characteristics.
 Where necessary, the school will make reasonable adjustments for disabled applicants or disabled parents.